sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide5.md

 2. Now you have all the knowledge required to deploy a full stack application on Kubernetes.
-3. Your task is to deploy a simple web application that uses a frontend, backend and a database (Postgres or Redis)
+3. Your task is to deploy a simple web application that uses a frontend, backend and a database (Postgres, MySql or MongoDB).
 4. The frontend need to communicate with the backend, and the backend needs to communicate with the database.
 5. It can be a simple application like a TODO app or any other web